Virtual Currencies, NFTs, and Income Taxes

 Virtual currencies are traded and exchanged digitally between buyers and sellers of the currency.
 Read more here about what to consider when selling virtual currencies and other assets.
 See more detailed information on regulations to persons administering, exchanging, or using virtual currencies.

 Most taxpayers invest in crypto as if they are stocks, often in order to invest or generate passive, unearned income.
-With the exponential increase in value over the years, virtual coins like Bitcoin have seen more than a 10,000% increase over the last five years.
+With the exponential increase in value over the years, virtual coins like Bitcoin have seen more than a 10,000% increase in value.
 Virtual currencies often have tax consequences that may result in a tax liability when traded.
 Like stocks or other investments, these transactions are often assessed tax only when traded.
-If you sold crypto at a capital gain or loss, you will want to report it on your income tax return.
+If you sold crypto at a capital gain or loss, you would want to report it on your income tax return.
 There may be tax deductions if you lose money on this while a gain would be taxed as income. eFile.com will handle this all for you and help report any of your virtual currency information on your tax return.

 Virtual or Crypto Currency and Taxes

-A virtual currency is treated as property, thus it is treated as a property transaction when it is disposed or sold.
+A virtual currency is treated as property or asset, thus it is treated as a property transaction when it is disposed or sold.
 As a result, it is not treated as a currency that could generate foreign currency gain or loss.
 See information on FinCEN FBAR Report 114.

 If a virtual currency exceeds the taxpayer’s adjusted basis of the virtual currency, the taxpayer has to report a taxable gain.
 This is also the case if there is a gain or loss in exchange of virtual currency for other property, like real estate.
 See more information about the sales and other dispositions of assets.